-- The vast majority of concerns and complaints can be resolved informally and a satisfactory resolution achieved for all parties at the earliest opportunity. - Under normal circumstances, parents should speak informally with the class teacher if they have a concern.
-If they, or the class teacher, feel that any discussion may take more time than is immediately available, or require a confidential setting, it would be appropriate for them to make an appointment to meet at a mutually convenient time, when the matter can be discussed in an appropriate environment.

-- If the concern is about the teacher, parents should have preliminary discussions with the headteacher.
-If the concern is about the Headteacher, in exceptional circumstances, they may wish to approach the chair of governors.
-If the concern is about a governor, parents should see the Headteacher of chair of governors. - Parents should be aware that if they do not talk to the person directly concerned with the matter, they may be advised to do so and that person will be informed of any concern or any complaint against them. - Any concern will be taken seriously and will be dealt with sensitively and as confidentially as possible.
-If the class teacher cannot deal with the matter immediately, a note of the date and nature of the discussion and will make it clear to the parent what action will be taken and when they should expect to hear further.
+- The vast majority of concerns and complaints can be resolved informally and a satisfactory resolution achieved for all parties at the earliest opportunity. - Under normal circumstances, parents, or the person making the complaint should speak informally with the class teacher if they have a concern.
+If they, or the class teacher, feel that any discussion may take more time than is immediately available, or require a confidential setting, it would be appropriate for them to make an appointment to meet at a mutually convenient time, when the matter can be discussed in an appropriate environment. - If the concern is about the teacher, parents, or the person making the complaint should have preliminary discussions with the Head Teacher.
+If the concern is about the Head teacher, in exceptional circumstances, they may wish to approach the Chair of Governors.
+If the concern is about a governor, parents should see the Head teacher or Chair of Governors. - Parents should be aware that if they do not talk to the person directly concerned with the matter, they may be advised to do so and that person will be informed of any concern or any complaint against them. - Any concern will be taken seriously and will be dealt with sensitively and as confidentially as possible.
+If the class teacher cannot deal with the matter immediately, a note of the date and nature of the discussion will make it clear to the parent and teacher what action will be taken and when they should expect to hear further.
 Most concerns are dealt with informally to everyone's satisfaction.
 If no satisfactory solution has been found in 10 school days, parents will then be advised by the teacher of the next step in the process.